Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 \
 &nbsp;

- + On testing on an a physical mobile device, I thought that the google search bar looked odd, being white and my header a dark colour.
+ + On testing on a physical mobile device, I thought that the google search bar looked odd, being white and my header a dark colour.
 For user experiance and to make it look cleaner and more fluid, I changed the colour to match using the following code.

  ```